tka-andrew/SystemDesignExamples/16_LeaderElection/README.md

 ## Note
 - Leader Election = The process by which nodes in a cluster elect so-called "leader" among them.

-- Leader election is a common pattern in distributed systems.
+- Leader election is a common pattern in distributed systems and helps in achieving high availability.

 - When implemented correctly, all nodes in the cluster know which one is the leader at any given time, and can elect a new leader if the leader dies.